merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 The contigs database includes predicted gene calls (open reading frames, or ORFs), but we don't know what functions these genes encode.
 The next step is annotating these genes with hits to the KOfam database of functional orthologs.
 If a gene is similar enough to a protein family in this database, it will be annotated with the family's KEGG Ortholog (KO) number.
 This number is what allows us to match genes to the metabolic pathways that they belong to.

-This step is the most time-consuming in the workflow.
+This step can be time-consuming when your database contains many gene calls.
 If you have enough resources on your computer, you can give it additional threads to speed up the process (below we use just 4 threads, which should work for most laptop models these days).

 ```bash
 anvi-run-kegg-kofams -c A_muciniphila-CONTIGS.db \